yiliu30/bench-omni-wan/docs/vbench_dimensions.md

 Uses GRiT (dense captioning model) to detect objects in video frames, then checks if the prompted object class actually appears.

 #### `multiple_objects` — GRiT + detectron2
-Same detection pipeline as object_class, but checks if the correct number of objects are present.
+Same detection pipeline as object_class, but checks whether both requested object categories are detected in the sampled frames.

 #### `color` — GRiT + detectron2
 Detects objects and their colors, checks against the prompted color.